 You can make a batch of chocolate chip cookies and leave the egg out and nothing bad will happen.

 The cookies will bake up beautifully as shown above.

-Your cookies might be a bit more delicate than usual without the egg but they will bake the same and taste the same as always.
+Your cookies will be a bit more delicate than usual without the egg, which acts as an emulsifier for your cookie dough, binding ingredients together but they will bake the same and taste delicious anyway.

 Apple sauce or chick pea liquid are common egg substitutes but they aren't ingredients I keep on hand and I didn't feel like traipsing out to the store.